symfony/ux/src/TwigComponent/src/Resources/doc/index.rst

 to change, or even change drastically.

-Twig components give you the power to bind an object to a template, making it easier to render and re-use small template “units” - like an “alert”, markup for a modal, or a category sidebar:
+Twig components give you the power to bind an object to a template, making it easier to render and re-use small template "units" - like an "alert", markup for a modal, or a category sidebar:

 Every component consists of (1) a class::